socrates018/iot-project/README.md

 ---

 ## Folder Structure
+- `concepts/` - Project concept images (such as architecture diagrams for Concept 3 and Concept 4) to help visualize the system design and evolution.
 - `platformio/` - ESP32 firmware projects (sensor, LED, WiFi/MQTT/UDP examples).
 - `raspberry1/` - Gateway scripts for UDP-to-MQTT publishing.
 - `raspberry2/` - Scripts for MQTT subscription, database writing, and web server hosting and visualization.
 - `pymakr/` - MicroPython test projects for ESP32 (legacy).
-- `concepts/` - Project concept images and documentation.

 ## Helper Scripts
 The repository includes several shell scripts to help with common tasks: